 Hope is a word which gives us strength and courage.
 A word which makes us resolute and prepares us to face any hurdles, which life throws at us.
 People believe in hope, even if they know they are going to lose the battle, but still they believe.
 Martin Luther King Jr. phrases it aptly ‘we must accept finite disappointment, but never lose infinite hope’.
 Hope overcomes everything, Cancer too.
 Cancer is one such deadly disease, where patients have to fight their own battles.
+As a bystander, it can be difficult to know what to do or say to someone who has cancer.
+However, one thing we can always do is pray for them.
+When they receive healing prayers for cancer patients from friends, family, and even strangers, it provides strength, hope, and comfort during difficult times.
 Many cancer surviving patients pray that they defeat cancer and may lead a peaceful and healthy life.
 Many loose the fight, but many still carry on.
 Their conflict with cancer evokes a sense of fearlessness among us, doesn’t it?
 The stories of cancer survivors are nothing less than a miracle.
 Let’s hear one such story of a hero who fought in many battles, but his war with cancer is the one which made him indestructible.

 Tom Jacquot, a US war veteran who faced countless bullets in the jungles of Vietnam, had to survive cancer not once, but twice.
 Imagine fighting a dreaded disease and that too, not once but twice.
 The strength and commitment coupled with the love of his family and the care of the doctors saved his life.
 After leaving the army in the late 1960s, he joined a bowling league and it later became a way for him to bond with his daughter.
 He would spend every Sunday morning at the bowling alley, after having coached his son’s baseball teams.